 On average, White Rock took 13 days longer to respond to recurrent applicants than other applicants.
 For sampled files from 2016 and 2017 combined, White Rock took 43 days on average to respond to recurrent applicants and 30 days for other applicants.
 The difference between responses to the two groups of applicants was an average of six days longer in 2016 but 22 days longer in 2017.
-Overall, White Rock was late with 32% of responses for recurrent applicants and 14% of responses to other applicants.
+Overall, White Rock was late with 32% of responses for recurrent applicants.